Each radio used on the DMR network is programmed with a unique user ID number.

 You MUST register your radio for it to work correctly.

 ID numbers are managed centrally, and may be obtained here.

-The user ID database may be found here.
+The user ID database also be found at the same link.

 TRANSMIT AUDIO LEVELS